reedlevinson/home/activities/activity6/README.md

 ## 1. Show 'em

-Copy the `activity6-1.c` file from the shared directory into a new directory called `memorygames` into your `~/cs50-dev/` on plank and then `cd` into that directory.
+Copy the `activity6-1.c` file from the examples folder into a new directory called `memorygames` into your `~/` on plink and then `cd` into that directory.

 In place of the comments in the `showx` and `showy` functions,